-We hereby notify you that the 2013 annual meeting of stockholders of Synthetic Biologics, Inc., a Nevada corporation, will be held on October 22, 2013 at 9:00 a.m.
-(Eastern time), at the New York City office of Gracin & Marlow, LLP, Chrysler Building, 405 Lexington Avenue, 26th Floor, New York, New York, 10174, for the following purposes:
+We hereby notify you that the 2015 Annual Meeting of Stockholders of Synthetic Biologics, Inc., a Nevada corporation, will be held on May 15, 2015 at 9:00 a.m.
+(Eastern Daylight Time), at the New York City offices of Gracin & Marlow, LLP, at The Chrysler Building, 405 Lexington Avenue, 26th Floor, New York, New York, 10174, for the following purposes:

-- (1) to elect five directors to our Board of Directors to hold office until our next annual meeting of stockholders and until their successors are elected; - (2) to ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for our fiscal year ending on December 31, 2013; - (3) to approve an amendment to our 2010 Stock Option Plan to increase the number of shares of common stock that we will have authority to grant under the Plan from 3,000,000 to 6,000,000; - (4) to approve, on advisory basis, our Named Executive Officers' compensation; - (5) to recommend, on an advisory basis, a three year frequency for holding an advisory vote on executive compensation; and - (6) to transact such other business as may properly come before the meeting or any adjournments or postponements of the meeting.
+- (1) to elect four (4) directors to our Board of Directors to hold office until our next annual meeting of stockholders and until their successors are elected: - (2) to ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for our fiscal year ending on December 31, 2015; - (3) to approve an amendment to our Articles of Incorporation to increase the number of authorized shares of common stock, \$.001 par value per share, from 100,000,000 shares to 250,000,000 shares; - (4) to approve an amendment to our 2010 Stock Incentive Plan to increase the number of shares of common stock that we have authority to grant from 6,000,000 to 8,000,000; and - (5) to transact such other business as may properly come before the meeting or any adjournments or postponements of the meeting.

 The matters listed in this notice of meeting are described in detail in the accompanying proxy statement.
-Our Board of Directors has fixed the close of business on September 3, 2013 as the record date for determining those stockholders who are entitled to notice of and to vote at the meeting or any adjournment or postponement of our 2013 annual meeting.
-The list of the stockholders of record as of the close of business on September 3, 2013 will be made available for inspection at the meeting.
+Our Board of Directors has fixed the close of business on March 18, 2015 as the record date for determining those stockholders who are entitled to notice of and to vote at the meeting or any adjournment or postponement of our 2015 Annual Meeting of Stockholders.
+The list of the stockholders of record as of the close of business on March 18, 2015 will be made available for inspection at the meeting.